caspii/casparwre.de/_posts/2024-02-12-costs-of-running-a-saas.md

 How much does running a webapp in production actually cost?
 An interesting and related question is: what services does an app like this  use?
 In this post, I will dive into both questions for the product I'm building.
 I also provide some explanation for each service.

 First, a quick bit of background information.
-My product, [Keepthescore.com](https://keepthescore.com/), is a Python flask application.
+My product, [Keepthescore.com](https://keepthescore.com/), is built using Python Flask for the backend and Vue for the frontend.
 In a typical month, it has 250k visitors and 1.3 million pageviews.
-If you want to read some more about the revenue side and how I got started, [read this](/blog/lessons-learned-after-10k-revenue/).
+If you want to discover more about my journey and lessons learned, [read this](/blog/lessons-learned-after-10k-revenue/).

 Let's look at the operating costs per month.
 I will include non-tech related costs (such as an SEO tool subscription), but not the costs of freelancers, which I consider to be investments.